taiki-e/cargo-llvm-cov/README.md

             Build artifacts in release mode, with optimizations

         --profile <PROFILE-NAME>
-            Nextest profile to use
+            If used with Nextest, specifies Nextest profile to use, can be cusomized in the Nextest config file If used with cargo, specifies cargo compilation profile to use

         --config-file <PATH>
             Path to the Nextest config file [default: workspace-root/.config/nextest.toml]

         --cargo-profile <PROFILE-NAME>
-            Build artifacts with the specified cargo profile
+            If used with Nextest, build artifacts with the specified cargo profile

     -F, --features <FEATURES>
             Space or comma separated list of features to activate